-During the May long weekend, I headed to Parksville with 3 of my highschool friends!
+During the May long weekend, I headed to Parksville with 3 of my highschool friends for a quick getaway!
 Usually when people head to Vancouver Island, it’s to visit Victoria.
-But today I’ll share with you three unique things to do in the Parksville/Qualicum Beach area!
+But today I’ll share with you three things to do in Parksville (official tourism website).
+I had a surprising amount of adventure but there are also lots of opportunities to relax in Parksville.

 Did you know that Vancouver Island has caves?!
 The only other cave I’ve visited is the Batu Caves in Kuala Lumpur, but this was completely different.
 We took a tour at Horne Lake Provincial Park and visited the Riverbend Cave.
 It was full of tight crawls and our guide gave us a good background on the geographical formation of caves.